dart-archive/file.dart/README.md

 A generic file system abstraction for Dart.

-*This package is currently experimental and subject to change*

 Like `dart:io`, `package:file` supplies a rich Dart-idiomatic API for accessing a file system.

 Unlike `dart:io`, `package:file`:

-- Does not mix synchronous and asynchronous API in one.
-It is up to users to choose one, the other, or both.
-- Has explicit factory classes for different implementations.
 - Can be used to implement custom file systems.
-- Comes with in-memory implementation out-of-the-box, making it super-easy to test code that works with the file system.
+- Comes with an in-memory implementation out-of-the-box, making it super-easy to test code that works with the file system.
 - Allows using multiple file systems simultaneously.
 A file system is a first-class object.
 Instantiate however many you want and use them all.